city41/neosdconv/README.md

 A tool to convert a Neo Geo ROM into TerraOnion's NeoSD `.neo` format.

+# Unsupported

+This tool is no longer supported.
+I will not accept pull requests or look into issues.
+The reason is TerraOnion's own NeoBuilder runs just fine with Wine, and has a command line mode.
+That makes neosdconv obsolete.

+Original README follows...

 ## Status

 This tool should successfully convert any commercial game now.
 It should also convert any homebrew ROM, originally homebrew dev was the main purpose of this tool.